sakaguchisam/ME405-Winter25-Term-Project/README.md

 # Finite State Machines

 # Code Description

+**boot.py**
+Our boot.py file was special in which we had our own file that had the initialization of the UART, and Bluetooth configuration.
+This meant that every time we opened up PuTTY, we had the option to run either Bluetooth or through the cord, both which had their own benefits and drawbacks.

+<ins>Benefits of Bluetooth</ins>
+* Romi could run autonomously and through the grid without any tangling.
+* Could have someone be at the work station while the other group member could caibrate at the course.

+<ins>Drawbacks of Bluetooth</ins>
+* Longer to calibrate
+* Having to bring Romi back and plug in new values every time via USB-mini-B to USB-C every time

 **main.py:**
 Our main.py code will manage all of the other functions and files that controls individual Romi components and software that processes data to make motor decisions.